 The published articles in the Indoor Air Cartoon Journal play a crucial role in breaking this fundamental cognitive barrier by equipping non-IAQ experts, assumed to be intellectually capable, with foundational knowledge, mental models, and the curiosity needed to start asking the right questions.
 This enables them to effectively access theoretical concepts and transform them into practical solutions or seek guidance from IAQ experts for value-oriented IAQ problem-solving.

-The impact of my research on engineering education and curriculum development is evidenced in another public educational resource I created, called Built Environment Artistic Research Sharing (BEARS) – https://bearsmof.com/.
-The experience I gained from teaching also informed the research questions that continue to guide and enhance my practice-based research, which in turn informs the articles published in the Indoor Air Cartoon Journal.
+The impact of my applied research on engineering education and curriculum development is evidenced in another public educational resource I created, called Built Environment Artistic Research Sharing (BEARS) – https://bearsmof.com/.

 Within this mission, the Indoor Air Cartoon Journal plays a unique and indispensable role.
 It is not merely a creative dissemination outlet—it functions as a structured, cognitively grounded platform for reporting the outcomes of industry sensing efforts in the fields of IAQ and sustainable building engineering.
 Through its scientifically informed fiction stories and cartoon-based narratives, it identifies and documents unspoken gaps, cognitive barriers, misaligned values, and emerging needs in professional practice—elements essential to defining high-quality applied research and learning proposals.